rmander-89/breezy-hubspot-sa-poc/README.md

 ### **4.1 Hardware deals and subscription deals**

-The model separates hardware revenue from SaaS revenue.
-Hardware purchases become Closed Won deals in a hardware pipeline and are associated with both the Contact and the Thermostat.
-Subscription deals are created from the Subscription workflow and represent the commercial event, such as new business or an upgrade.
-This keeps reporting clean and makes it easy to distinguish one off revenue from recurring revenue.
+The model separates hardware revenue from subscription revenue.
+Hardware purchases produce Closed Won deals in a hardware pipeline and are associated with both the Contact and the relevant Thermostat.
+Subscription deals are created via a workflow when a Subscription is created and represent events such as initial conversion, upgrade or renewal.
+These deals sit in a separate subscription pipeline and make it easy to distinguish one off revenue from recurring revenue.

 ### **4.2 Recurring revenue fields on subscription deals**

-Subscription deals use HubSpot’s recurring revenue properties.
+Subscription deals make use of HubSpot’s recurring revenue framework.
 For example:
-- recurring_revenue_deal_type set to New business for the first subscription
+- recurring_revenue_deal_type is set to New business for the first subscription
-- recurring_revenue_amount stored as a monthly equivalent
+- recurring_revenue_amount stores the monthly equivalent revenue
-- recurring_revenue_type set to monthly or annual
+- recurring_revenue_type stores whether it is monthly or annual

-When subscriptions change state, the inactive fields are set, such as:
+When subscriptions change state the workflow updates the inactive fields such as:
 - recurring_revenue_inactive_date
 - recurring_revenue_inactive_reason

 A new deal is created for upgrades or renewals.
-This approach makes full use of HubSpot’s Revenue Analytics and shows an understanding of how to track SaaS revenue correctly.
+This allows Breezy to use HubSpot’s recurring revenue analytics for accurate MRR and ARR reporting.

 ---

 ## **5. Workflows and Automation**

-### **5.1 Subscription to deal workflow**
+### **5.1 Subscription to deal workflow and why it is cleaner**

-The cleanest trigger for creating subscription deals is the Subscription itself.
-A workflow listening for subscription creation sets:
-- deal amount
-- recurring revenue fields
-- close date

-When the Subscription later cancels or expires, the workflow updates the recurring revenue inactive fields.
-This avoids the complexity of trying to update the correct deal from a Contact based workflow.
+The Subscription object is the cleanest trigger for creating subscription deals because it represents the truth of what the customer has purchased.
+A workflow triggered on subscription creation sets the deal amount, the recurring revenue fields and the close date.
+When the Subscription later cancels or expires the workflow updates the inactive fields.
+This keeps the deal aligned with the Subscription without any risk of mismatching values.

-### **5.2 Avoiding deal based triggers from payments on Contacts**

-It is possible to enrol Contacts in workflows based on Payments, but updating the correct associated deal becomes difficult because workflows operate on one object at a time.
-Using Subscription based workflows is more reliable and aligns naturally with how Commerce objects are structured.
+Using Contact based triggers was avoided because updating the correct deal from a Contact workflow is difficult.
+Workflows operate on one primary object at a time and updating a specific deal requires association labels to identify which deal to change.
+This introduces complexity that is not needed when the Subscription object already provides a clear and deterministic lifecycle anchor.

 ---

 ## **6. Usage Data and AI Readiness**

-### **6.1 Usage ingestion design**
+### **6.1 Usage ingestion concept**

-Although not fully implemented, I designed the usage pattern with future state in mind.
-Breezy’s platform would periodically sync:
+Although not fully implemented, the design anticipates a future state where Breezy’s SaaS platform periodically syncs usage signals such as:
 - logins
 - schedule changes
 - energy report views
 - thermostat adjustments
-- feature adoption signals
+- feature adoption

-These map to:
-- Contact properties for high level metrics and automation
-- Thermostat object for device specific usage

-This supports onboarding, win back and usage based personalisation.
+These map to Contact properties for high level automation and to Thermostat for device specific behaviour.
+This supports usage driven onboarding and win back campaigns and prepares Breezy for deeper AI driven insights.

-### **6.2 AI feature structure**
+### **6.2 AI feature**

-The AI endpoint combines the Contact, the deals for that Contact and simulated usage metrics to produce:
+The AI endpoint combines Contact details, the deals for that Contact and simulated usage metrics to produce:
-- conversion likelihood
+- a conversion likelihood
-- an RFM style segment
+- an RFM style behavioural segment
 - reasoning
 - a next best action

-This is returned as structured JSON and displayed in the UI.
-It demonstrates how Breezy could use real usage data in the future to drive intelligent trial to paid conversion strategies.
+This output is then displayed in the frontend.
+It demonstrates how Breezy could use genuine usage data, subscription information and commercial history to power intelligent recommendations in the future.

-### **6.3 Writing AI insights back to HubSpot**
+### **6.3 Future idea: writing AI insight back into HubSpot**

-A future enhancement would be to write the AI outputs back into HubSpot as custom properties, for example:
+A strong future enhancement would be to write the AI results back to the Contact as properties such as:
 - breezy_ai_conversion_score
 - breezy_ai_next_best_action

-This would allow these insights to drive segmentation and automation within HubSpot.
+This would allow Breezy to use these insights for segmentation, automation and reporting inside HubSpot.

----

-## **7. Frontend and API Mechanics**

-Some implementation choices reflect an understanding of real world integration behaviour:
-- Contacts loaded using the CRM Search API with sorting by createdate to ensure newly created contacts appear at the top
-- Fixing the shape of API responses by extracting the results array
-- Acknowledging the limit of 50 records returned from search
-- Adding proper loading states and error handling
-- Accepting that HubSpot Search API has an eleven second delay for new records and building around this

-These details demonstrate practical awareness of how CRM integrations behave and how to design a smooth frontend experience around them.